 War isn’t the sepia glow of pulling together and making jam, war is brutal and war is pointless.

 It destroys people, raises whole cities to the ground, ruins culture, and breeds the hate amongst people that it’s supposedly trying to stop.
 It can cause grief is so wide spread in communities that it can’t be processed and accepted so it stays with them a long after the battles have finished.
 There are generations of men and women were unable to leave the ghosts behind.

 But when we think of the Second World War we don’t think of that.
 It should be too brutal to idolise and romanise but we do, all these years later, we still do.
 With all the talk of Brexit and “making it on our own”, a feeling of a blizt spirit is being aroused in people who never saw battle, never lost a friend or loved one and these nostalgists forget one big thing, we weren’t champions at the end.
 We might have been proud to survive and knew the battle was worth the pain but we were also tired, greiving and broken.
-You might win on paper, but you still have a country to rebuild, adjust to the new social change, deal with the hundreds scarred by grief or the horrors they have seen and fix countries that have been ruin by your victories.
+You might win on paper, but you still have a country to rebuild, deal with the hundreds scarred by grief or the horrors they have seen and fix countries that have been ruin by your victories.

 Though, it’s not lost of me how much good did come out of it all.
 The second world war gave birth to our incredible health service whilst medicine came on leaps and bounds as it struggled to keep up with the need for blood, plastic surgury and limb replacement to name but a few.
 But really, I don’t think all of the good it creates can ever outweigh the bad that it makes.